 There are many types of digital signal such as RS485, RS232, Modbus RTU, USB, SDI-12, I²C & IO-Link, but they all fundamentally transfer pressure readings without any loss of accuracy, and are the preferred type of pressure sensor for measuring pressures in calibration & test laboratories.

-Select a digital pressure sensor from the list below to view product specification details and request a price quotation.
+Select a type of digital pressure sensor from the list below to view product choices and download product information or request a price quotation.